Egyptian Army: 1967 War

+There was a separate command for the Egyptian Army (created) on 25 March 1964, but it was officially abolished after the Six-Day War of 1967, so that the command of the land formations returned directly to the Chief of Staff of the Armed Forces, and the ground formations were divided to the forces east of the canal, under whose command the two armies (the Second and the Third) and the military regions (central, northern, western, and southern), in contrast to the rest of the forces, bodies, departments, and auxiliary agencies.

 Before the June 1967 War, the army divided its personnel into four regional commands (Suez, Sinai, Nile Delta, and Nile Valley up to the Sudan).
-The remainder of Egypt's territory, over 75%, was the sole responsibility of the Frontier Corps (Egypt).
+The remainder of Egypt's territory, over 75%, was the sole responsibility of the Frontier Corps.

 In May 1967, Nasser closed the Straits of Tiran to passage of Israeli ships.
 On 26 May Nasser declared, "The battle will be a general one and our basic objective will be to destroy Israel".
 Israel considered the closure of the Straits of Tiran a casus belli.
 The Egyptian army then comprised two armoured and five infantry divisions, all deployed in the Sinai.

 In the weeks before the Six-Day War began, Egypt made several significant army organisational changes.
 Field Marshal Amer created a new command interposed between the general staff and the Eastern Military District commander, Lieutenant General Salah ad-Din Muhsin.
 This new Sinai Front Command was placed under General Abdel Mohsin Murtagi, who had returned from Yemen in May 1967.
 Six of the seven divisions in the Sinai (with the exception of the 20th Infantry 'Palestinian' Division) had their commanders and chiefs of staff replaced.
 What fragmentary information is available suggests to authors such as Pollack that Amer was trying to improve the competence of the force, replacing political appointees with veterans of the Yemen war.

 After the war began on 5 June 1967, Israel attacked Egypt and occupied the Sinai Peninsula.
 The forward Egyptian forces were shattered in three places by the attacking Israelis, including at the Battle of Abu-Ageila (1967), and a retreat to the mountain passes fifty miles east of the canal was ordered.
 This developed into a rout as the Israelis harried the retreating troops from the ground and from the air.